Asking to Dismiss a Civil Case

 Dismissal by the court

-A civil case can be dismissed by the court for a number of reasons, including:
+A civil case can be dismissed by the court for things like:

 • lack of prosecution, meaning there has been no activity in the case for a long time, or